-Orphan Trains begin going to Kansas and will continue through 1930.
+Orphan Trains began going to Kansas and will continue through 1930.

 June 5, 1867 – The first recorded Indian attack at Henshaw Station, when the Indians killed four men and stampeded the horses.
-At the time the station was guarded by only ten soldiers and two stock traders, so pursuit of the Indians was out of the question.
+At the time, the station was guarded by only ten soldiers and two stock traders, so pursuing the Indians was out of the question.

-September 5, 1867 – The first load of cattle to be shipped via rail from Kansas.
-Organized by Joseph McCoy, Abilene became the first of several cowtowns, emerged along the cattle trails and helped create the beef industry in Kansas.
+September 5, 1867 – The first load of cattle shipped via rail from Kansas.
+Organized by Joseph McCoy, Abilene became the first of several cowtowns, emerged along the cattle trails, and helped create the beef industry in Kansas.

-1867-1868 – A great famine in Sweden combined with the discontent bred by the repressive government made the American advertisement of land and freedom particularly attractive to Swedes.
-The third-largest foreign-born group in nineteenth-century Kansas came from Sweden.
+1867-1868 – A great famine in Sweden, combined with the discontent bred by the repressive government, made the American advertisement of land and freedom particularly attractive to Swedes.
+The third-largest foreign-born group in 19th-century Kansas came from Sweden.
 The primary colony from Sweden was at Lindsborg in McPherson County.
-The settlement at (New) Scandia in Republic County was promoted by the Scandinavian Agricultural Society of Chicago.
+The Scandinavian Agricultural Society of Chicago promoted the settlement at (New) Scandia in Republic County.
 Swedish influence was also in Osage County and the Blue River parts of Riley and Pottawatomie counties.

 1868 – Jesse Chisholm died at Left Hand Spring near modern Geary, Oklahoma, in 1868, about the time the traders’ routes across Indian Territory became the Chisholm Trail, used as a cattle highway by Texas ranchers moving their longhorns to railheads in Kansas.

 Colonel George A. Forsyth and his command were on Arikaree Creek, a fork of the Republican River, five miles due west of Kansas’ northwest corner.
 They were surrounded by nearly a thousand Cheyenne, Arapaho, and Sioux on 17 Sep 1868.
-They retreated to an “island” (sandbar) in the Arikaree and dug-in.
-They suffered heavy losses, including the company’s surgeon and its second-in-command, Lt.
-Fred H. Beecher (he was the nephew of Henry Ward Beecher, of Harriet Beecher Stowe).
+They retreated to an “island” (sandbar) in the Arikaree and dug in.
+They suffered heavy losses, including the company’s surgeon and its second-in-command, Lieutenant Fred H. Beecher (the nephew of Henry Ward Beecher, of Harriet Beecher Stowe).
 The U.S. Army officially named this the Battle of Beecher Island in honor of Lieutenant Beecher.

 Nineteenth Kansas Cavalry mustered in for Indian Wars.

-Lucy Hobbs Taylor, who was the first woman to earn a Degree of Doctor of Dental Surgery established practice in Lawrence.
+Lucy Hobbs Taylor, who was the first woman to earn a Degree of Doctor of Dental Surgery, established a practice in Lawrence.

 1869 – Union Pacific Eastern Division was renamed the Kansas Pacific.

-1870 – The Brookville Hotel in Brookville, Kansas was built.
+1870 – The Brookville Hotel in Brookville, Kansas, was built.
 It was famous for its family-style chicken dinners for more than a century.
-It still exists today, but has been moved to Abilene.
+It reopened in Abilene after several years but closed during the 2020 pandemic.

 1870s – In Pittsburg in Crawford County, the coal metropolis of Kansas was founded as a mining camp during the 1870s.

-The Bender family lived on the road south from Independence in Montgomery County, halfway between the “Little House on the Prairie” and Independence, and near a landmark known as Bender Mounds.
-People disappeared on that road and they were never heard of again.
-Occasionally the Benders invited travelers to stay for dinner.
+The Bender family lived on the road south of Independence in Montgomery County, halfway between the “Little House on the Prairie” and Independence, near a landmark known as Bender Mounds.
+People disappeared on that road, and they were never heard from again.
+Occasionally, the Benders invited travelers to stay for dinner.
 These itinerants were then murdered and robbed of their valuables.

-Bethel College at Newton was founded by Swiss and German Mennonites from Russia; what is now the General Conference Mennonite Church.
+Swiss and German Mennonites founded Bethel College at Newton from Russia, what is now the General Conference Mennonite Church.

-Homesteaders begin to flock to Kansas and continue to do so over the next two decades.
+Homesteaders flocked to Kansas and continued to do so over the next two decades.

 The Kansas Pacific Railroad is completed through Kansas to the Colorado line.
 By the end of 872, the Santa Fe Railroad would do the same.

-Kansas is the first state to ratify the Fifteenth Amendment to U.S. Constitution, giving African-Americans the right to vote.
+Kansas is the first state to ratify the Fifteenth Amendment to the U.S. Constitution, giving African Americans the right to vote.

 1871 – Many Italian and other immigrants came to the coal mining region of southeast Kansas.